pass-culture/pass-culture-app-native/doc/development/how-to/state-management.md

 export const useBearsActions = () => useCountBears((state) => state.actions)
 ```

-The name `count-bears-store` is used to identify in the devtools.
+The name `count-bears-store` is used to identify in the DevTools.

 Then, in a component, you can use the store as a simple hook: